 We recognise that every captive wild animal facility is different, with a wide range of available expertise, resources and capacity, so our team promotes achievable but ambitious changes that improve the care and welfare wild animals receive.

-Our team guides and coordinates global animal welfare programmes but it is the zoos we partner with and their dedicated staff that provide the resources, time and expertise that makes change happen and ensures the knowledge and experiences learned can be shared around the world.
+Our team guides and coordinates global animal welfare programmes but it is the facilities we partner with and their dedicated staff that provide the resources, time and expertise that makes change happen and ensures the knowledge and experiences learned can be shared around the world.

-The challenge of improving welfare in the world’s worst captive wild animal collections is huge, but with the combined effort of both the global zoo and animal welfare communities, by bringing together a range of skills, views, networks and resources, we are helping to change minds, attitudes and practices and making a positive difference to the welfare of thousands of wild animals living in captivity around the world.
+The challenge of improving welfare in the world’s worst captive wild animal collections is huge, but with the combined effort of both the global animal welfare and zoological communities, by bringing together a range of skills, views, networks and resources, we are helping to change minds, attitudes and practices and making a positive difference to the welfare of thousands of wild animals living in captivity around the world.